 How does the merger with Ullink enhance your strategic objectives?

-Ulllink is preeminent in high touch and low touch order management systems and supplies the world leading NYFIX network that provides clients with hub-and-spoke connectivity.
+Ullink is preeminent in high touch and low touch order management systems and supplies the world leading NYFIX network that provides clients with hub-and-spoke connectivity.
 Ullink has 1500 clients, of whom about 800 are buy-side firms largely using the company’s connectivity services.
 Itiviti’s 360 clients are mostly banks and brokerages, so there is huge potential for expansion for the company’s trade execution technologies among asset managers and trading platforms.
 The merger will be defined by its complementary synergies rather than any business duplication or overlap.

 Do you see a rising trend among buy- and/or sell-side firms for outsourcing technology and systems?

-Definitely – and there are four main aspects of this trend: First, tier 1 and tier 2 financial companies recognise the flexibility of outsourcing software to third parties; second, more and more institutions want to consolidate disparate trading platforms, both by functional and asset class, into fewer platforms; third, after implementation of MiFID II there will be an increasing demand to match technology capability with regulatory requirements – so called, RegTech; and fourth, the trajectory towards greater trade automation is undiminished.
+Definitely – and there are four main aspects of this trend: First, tier one and tier two financial companies recognise the flexibility of outsourcing software to third parties; second, more and more institutions want to consolidate disparate trading platforms, both by functional and asset class, into fewer platforms; third, after implementation of MiFID II there will be an increasing demand to match technology capability with regulatory requirements – so called, RegTech; and fourth, the trajectory towards greater trade automation is undiminished.
 Underlying these four forces that are driving the move to greater outsourcing are the expectations of cost-savings.